 7. Pools Can Increase Your Insurance Rates.

-A typical outdoor swimming pool is covered under “Coverage B, Other Structures” in a homeowner’s insurance policy, says Mike Esposito, Sr., product specialist at Wawanesa Insurance.
+A typical outdoor swimming pool is covered under “Coverage B, Other Structures” in a homeowner’s insurance policy, says a spokesperson at Wawanesa Insurance.
 Standard coverage is for direct, physical damage to the pool and doesn’t cover mechanical breakdown.
 Generally, the policy provides a minimum of $100,000 of personal liability coverage that can be increased up to a maximum of $1 million.
-This liability coverage is for guests and visitors only and doesn’t apply to anyone who meets the definition of an “insured” under the policy, says Esposito.
+This liability coverage is for guests and visitors only and doesn’t apply to anyone who meets the definition of an “insured” under the policy.

 8. Make Sure You’ll Actually Use the Pool.